-The project aims to exchange research results and foster collaborations in nanoinformatics, Grid technologies and biomedical informatics among Latin America, the Western Balkans, North Africa and the European Union (EU).
-Moreover it aims to the creation of a White Paper that will provide input to the European Commission and other agencies in developing a future agenda in R&D in these areas.
+The project aims to exchange research results and foster collaborations in Nanoinformatics, Grid technologies and Biomedical Informatics among Latin America, the Western Balkans, North Africa and the European Union (EU).
+One of its main aims is to deliver a White Paper that will provide input to the European Commission in developing a future agenda in R&D in these areas.